 - The candidate’s educational testimonials, diploma, undergraduate or postgraduate certificates

-- *MOM may request for additional documents such as corporate bank statement, contracts, etc
+- *MOM may request additional documents such as corporate bank statements, contracts, etc

 Remember, all documents must be in English.
 If not, they should be translated into English through a government-approved translation service.

-One of the most popular alternative work permits is S Pass Work.
+One of the most popular alternative work permits is the S Pass.
 To qualify for it, you will need to work for a lower salary.
 Your academic qualifications and years of experience won’t be stricter either.
-It is designed for foreigners who want to broaden their skills in the related fields.
+It is designed for foreigners who want to broaden their skills in related fields.

 For a long time, EP has been used together with the Long Term Visit Pass (LTVP) and Dependant’s Pass.
 Once you have qualified for the EP visa, you can apply for these two passes to allow your loved ones to visit you in Singapore.